FarronF/limerick-council-meetings/meetings/2016/11/28-Full Meeting of Limerick City and County Council/Minutes - Meeting of Limerick City and County Council - 19th September 2016.md

 Confirmation that the OPW had liaised with the National Parks and Wildlife Services

-in relation to dredging as a possible alternative to capital infrastructure was sought.--- 6
+in relation to dredging as a possible alternative to capital infrastructure was sought.
+---
+6

 Mr. Adamson responded to some of the issues raised as follows: